Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: PCA, GAN, and CTRL as Games

 Despite having conceptually simple foundations, GANs have technical problems.
-The above two-player game may not have a Nash equilibrium \citep{ozdaglar2020nash}, and even \(\F\) and \(\G\) are very simple, e.g., linear and quadratic functions, and one assumes that equilibria exists, GANs may not converge to the equilibria \citep{tse2017understanding}.
+The above two-player game may not have a Nash equilibrium \citep{ozdaglar2020nash}, and even when \(\F\) and \(\G\) are very simple, e.g., linear and quadratic functions, and one assumes that equilibria exists, GANs may not converge to the equilibria \citep{tse2017understanding}.
 A further, very important, complexity is that the distances most commonly used for GANs, such as Wasserstein distance and Jensen-Shannon divergence \citep{arjovsky2017wasserstein}, are defined variationally and do not have a closed form for any non-trivial distributions (even mixtures of Gaussians).
-Thus, one has to approximate the distance via another distance function which is more tractable \citep{arjovsky2017wasserstein}; this estimate becomes worse as the data dimension increases \citep{Wright-Ma-2022}.
+Thus, one has to approximate the distance via another distance function which is more tractable \citep{arjovsky2017wasserstein}; this estimate becomes worse as the data dimension increases \citep{Wright-Ma-2022}, and is thus less suitable for high-dimensional data.

 \paragraph{CTRL.} In CTRL \citep{LDR}, the function \(f\) is both an encoder and a discriminator, while \(g\) is both a decoder and generator.
 Closed-loop training compares the representations \(f(\X)\) and the representations of the autoencoded data \((f \circ g \circ f)(\X)\).
-More specifically, using the rate reduction difference measure \(\Delta R(\cdot, \cdot)\) discussed in \Cref{sub:ctrl} and expanded on more in \Cref{sec:rate_reduction_functions}, the difference measure between the distributions generating the representations of the data and of the autoencoded data is estimated by the class-wise difference measure \(\sum_{j = 1}^{k}\Delta R(f(\X_{j}), (f \circ g \circ f)(\X_{j}))\).
+More specifically, using the rate reduction difference measure \(\Delta R(\cdot, \cdot)\) discussed in \Cref{sub:rate_reduction}, the difference measure between the distributions generating the representations of the data and of the autoencoded data is estimated by the class-wise difference measure \(\sum_{j = 1}^{k}\Delta R(f(\X_{j}), (f \circ g \circ f)(\X_{j}))\).
 Similar to the GAN game, the encoder attempts to maximize this quantity, and the decoder attempts to minimize it.
-Unlike the GAN game, CTRL also wants to achieve structured representations; in order to do this, the encoder jointly attempts to maximize the representation expressiveness and discriminativeness of both the data and the autoencoded data, which is represented by an additive term \(\Delta R(f(\X) \mid \bPi) + \Delta R((f \circ g \circ f)(\X) \mid \bPi)\).
+Unlike the GAN game, CTRL also seeks to achieve structured representations; in order to do this, the encoder jointly attempts to maximize the representation quality of both the data and the autoencoded data, which is represented by an additive term \(\Delta R(f(\X) \mid \bPi) + \Delta R((f \circ g \circ f)(\X) \mid \bPi)\).
 Formalizing this gives the CTRL game.

 \begin{definition}[CTRL Game] The CTRL game is a two-player simultaneous game between: \begin{enumerate} \item The encoder, choosing functions \(f\) in the function class \(\F\), and having utility function